 A few weeks ago my 11 year old daughter pointed out an itchy spot on the side of her head.
-I assumed it was a mosquito bite, and had her apply some Correct X to relief the itch.
+I assumed it was a mosquito bite, and had her apply some Correct X to relieve the itch.
 The next day she brought me a small bug she found in her hair.
 LICE!

 My daughter had lice.